 Paint the boat with a paint roller or brush.
 You should work quickly and paint the boat from the bottom up with the roller.
 For a natural look, paint with the grain of the wood.
 Do most of the work with a paint roller.
 The fine work can then be done with the brush.
-Please note: Maximum smoothness means maximum gloss.
+Note: Highest smoothness means highest gloss.

 Tip: Use the same color as the top (especially when painting over a dark colored hull).
-Let the paint dry for about eight hours.
+Leave the color approx. dry for eight hours.

 When the paint has hardened, roughen the entire surface again and then remove the dust.